-Grade K6.
-Name the author and 6.
-Distinguish between 6.
-Identify the main purpose Grade 3 6.
-Distinguish their own point illustrator of a text and define the role of each in presenting the ideas or information in a text. information provided by pictures or other illustrations and information provided by the words in a text. of a text, including what the author wants to answer, explain, or describe. of view from that of the author of a text.
-Organizational Elements for Common Core R eading Standards What does the What is its value How does the f (RL and RI Stand Range and Lev text say? dards K-3) cture text say it? dards 4-6) Knowledge and I deas text mean? ue? text connect to other texts?
+Grade K Grade 1 Grade 2 Grade 3 6.
+Name the author and illustrator of a text and define the role of each in presenting the ideas or information in a text.
+Distinguish between information provided by pictures or other illustrations and information provided by the words in a text.
+Identify the main purpose of a text, including what the author wants to answer, explain, or describe.
+Distinguish their own point of view from that of the author of a text.

+Organizational Elements for Common Core Reading Standards